The INVO Process

 We will assign you to a licensing associate who will help you decide the next steps to take.
 Depending on your specific area and the stage of development of your idea, the licensing associate might recommend adding a business development associate to your invention team to help build a commercialization plan.
 Sometimes, the idea might be too early a stage to engage the business development group.

 To disclose an invention to INVO, please complete the most recent version of the Invention Disclosure Form.
-If you have questions on how to fill out the forms, do not hesitate to contact your assigned Invention Manager.
+INVO encourages all inventors to watch the "Disclosing Your Invention" video which addresses the most common questions.
+If you have questions, do not hesitate to contact your assigned Invention Manager.
 If an Invention Manager has not been assigned to you, please contact us at email@example.com or (847) 467-2097.
-Once the form is completed and signed by all inventors, please email the disclosure to: firstname.lastname@example.org
+Once the form is completed and signed by all inventors, please email the disclosure to: firstname.lastname@example.org.
+For more information on the INVO process once you've disclosed your invention, please read this one-pager.

 Find more information for Student Inventors